 Khadgar was sent there in order to be able to become the Guardian’s apprentice, a thing that no one thus far was able to become, and if successful, would later heir the power of the Guardian.

 The story follows Khadgar all the time as he explores the mysterious tower of Karazhan, visions of future and the past, some trips into the marshlands of Black Morass, Elwynn Forest and Stormwind itself!
 He comes across notable characters such as Lothar, King Llane Wryn, Garona Halforcen, Aegwynn, Moroes and even the Lord of the Burning Legion himself, Sargeras.

-In this book more than before, I also noticed several differences related with the movie.
+In this book more than before, I also noticed several differences related to the movie.
 Medivh’s death was below Karazhan in a twisted reflection of the tower, and not at its top.

 Lothar was an old bald man, although highly respected and powerful.
 Medivh nor Khadgar had taken part in a negotiation with the Orcs (Frostwolves).
 Garona had a vision where she and Khadgar witnessed herself from the future, assassinating King Llane in the command room at Stormwind when it was under siege.
 Not a single mention of Lothar’s son nor the Queen of Stormwind either.

-The book is very well written akin of the others that I’ve already read.
-There were some humour scenes that surprised me in a positive way.
+The book is very well written akin to the others that I’ve already read.
+There were some humorous scenes that surprised me in a positive way.
 The scenes and the pace were also well put together and it felt great to know more about Medivh and Garona who I knew so little about, as well as Khadgar, Lothar and even Aegwynn to a certain degree.